RajaGitHubRepo/hello-world/Angular_Ngrx/Strongly typing the store.md

   Once we have the interfaces for the slices, next step is add the strong types in the reducer function for both function parameters and retrun types.
 ## Set Initial state value
+  create an object for the intail state and assign the values
+  - We can use the Javascript feature default functional paramerter syntax.

 ## Build selectors
+  Selector is like a reusable query of our store.
+  Just like a store proc to accessing our in memory state information.
+  Selector are layer between the store and the components.
+  It handles / encapsulate the complex data transfermations.
+  And these are reusable, so other components can access the same way Selectors returned value is cached.
+(This is only evaluated when state changes)- This will Improve the performance.

 ## Using and composing selectors